-If you are planning on purchasing gold jewelry, then you must have knowledge about the differences between different types of gold, for instance, gold plated and gold bonded.
+If you are planning on purchasing gold jewelry, then you must know the differences between different types of gold, for instance, gold plated and gold bonded.

-Moreover, gold plating isn’t as complicated as it may sound, the steps are quite simple.
+Moreover, gold plating isn’t as complicated as it may sound.
+The steps are quite simple.
 First, the surface of the metal that has to be plated must be clean, if there is any amount of dust or oil, gold plating may not go as planned.
 Oild or dust prevents the layer of the gold from attaching itself to the metal.
 After cleaning the surface of the metal, the jeweler puts a layer of nickel that protects the gold layer from the base metal.
-Thereafter, they dip the jewelry into the container while holding the gold, they use a positive electric charge which fuses the layer to the base metal, then the jewelry is dried.
+Thereafter, they dip the jewelry into the container while holding the gold.
+They use a positive electric charge, which fuses the layer to the base metal, and then the jewelry is dried.

-In gold bonded, the base is often brass, and the process includes solid sheets of gold which are layered around the base metal, this process ensures that jewelry wouldn’t peel, tarnish, or discolor.
+In gold bonded, the base is often brass, and the process includes solid sheets of gold which are layered around the base metal.
+This process ensures that jewelry won’t peel, tarnish, or discolor.

-The process of gold bonding includes, first the base metal will be sandwiched between two gold layers, then it will be heated, and after that, it passes through a roller multiple times.
-The last process ensures if the sheets of gold thinned out or not.
+The process of gold bonding includes: first the base metal will be sandwiched between two gold layers, then it will be heated, and after that, it passes through a roller multiple times.
+The last process ensures that the sheets of gold thinned out or not.

 The major difference between gold-plated and gold bonded is that, on gold-plated jewelry, the layer of gold is very thin, while the layer of gold on gold bonded jewelry is thicker, which means it’s more durable.